 The amendments made in these areas will allow all housing associations to adopt the FRS 102, allowing the readers of the accounts to draw comparisons on the financial performance of housing associations that in practice should be readily comparable.
-This will ultimately improve the understandability of the financial statements.
+Ultimately, this will improve understanding of the financial statements.